 Adolescent medicine specialists have extra training in the medical and emotional issues that many teens face.
-They're taught to deal with topics like reproductive health, drugs, eating disorders, irregular periods, mood changes, and problems at home or school.
+They're taught to deal with topics like reproductive health, drugs, eating disorders, irregular periods, mood changes, questions about sexual identity, and problems at home or school.

 Adolescent medicine specialists are doctors and other medical professionals, like nurse practitioners, who work alongside doctors to provide care.

-Seeing an adolescent medicine specialist is a great way to transition from childhood — where your parents controlled your health care — to adulthood, where you need to manage your own health and well-being.
+Seeing an adolescent medicine specialist is a great way to transition from childhood — where your parents controlled your health care — to adulthood, where you manage your own health and well-being.

-Many adolescent medicine doctors provide gynecologic care as well, including pelvic exams when needed.
-So instead of seeing both a pediatrician and a gynecologist, girls often can see only an adolescent medicine doctor.
+For girls, many adolescent medicine doctors provide gynecology care as well, including pelvic exams when needed.
+So if a girl needs to see a pediatrician and a gynecologist, instead of going to two different doctors, she can often can see one adolescent medicine specialist.

 Start by asking your pediatrician — or your school nurse or health teacher — for recommendations on adolescent medicine specialists.
-Or search for one on the Society for Adolescent Medicine's online database.
+Or search for one on the Society for Adolescent Health and Medicine online database.